Terms and Conditions of Registration

 a) The Recovery Fee and Location Fee are based upon the current market value of an item at the time of Location or Recovery (the “Current Market Value”).

-b) If the Current Market Value of an Object cannot be agreed between the Parties it will be calculated as follows.
+b) If the Current Market Value of a Watch cannot be agreed between the Parties it will be calculated as follows.

 d) On receipt of the Appraisal the ALR will submit it to the Client.